Collision Insurance Explained: What It Covers, Costs & When You Need It

 • Together provide complete vehicle protection

-• Often bundled for discounted rates
+• Often bundled at discounted rates

 • Both protect your financial investment